 Statement

-The BSAVA strongly recommends against the use of nosode vaccines for companion animals and believes that there is no evidence base to support their efficacy.
+The BSAVA strongly recommends against the use of nosode vaccines in companion animals, as there is currently no evidence base to support claims of efficacy.

 Date